karaleecupcake/My-Neighborhood/README.md

 ## Service Worker
 The service worker only runs in production mode.
 To start production mode after installing the project dependencies:
 - Run `npm run build`
+- Serve the serve with `npm install -g serve`
 - Start production mode with `serve -s build`
 - The project will run on `http://localhost:5000`